meteor/meteor/content/testing.md

     });
     ```

 There's a lot of scope for better isolation and testing utilities (the two packages from the example app above could be improved greatly!).
-We encourage the community to take the lead on making these things great!
+We encourage the community to take the lead on these!

 <h2 id="integration-testing">Integration testing</h2>